Bruce Jugan, President

 By |April 24th, 2010 |Categories: Small Business Articles|

 On Thursday, April 22, 2010, Reuters reported that "WellPoint ... has specifically targeted women with breast cancer for aggressive investigation with the intent to cancel their policies..."
 Wellpoint responded today by saying that "this is simply wrong."
-Interestingly, as I write this, the Reuters article with the allegations has [...]
+Interestingly, as I write this, the Reuters article with the allegations has been [...]

 2010 Apr 02